 Living from 1784-1850, Zachary Taylor was the 12th US president and the second to die during his presidency.

-Though elected in 1848 at the age of 64 and inaugurated the following year at 65, Taylor’s term would come to a sudden end when he passed away from an unknown illness, possibly cholera, in 1850 at the age of 65.
+Though elected in 1848 at age 64 and inaugurated the following year at 65, Taylor’s term would come to a sudden end when he passed away from an unknown illness, possibly cholera, in 1850 at age 65.

 Elected in 1849 at the age of 59 and inaugurated in 1850 at 50, Millard Fillmore served as president of the US alongside vice president Franklin Pierce.